 With Phelps only serving three years in prison for causing a permanent lifelong injury to me, I think to myself every now and then — what would have been the circumstance if the nurse had not been at the right place at the right time to save my life?
 Well, according to California vehicle code 2800.3, Phelps would have served a maximum of 10 years in prison if there were no additional charges, but we know that is not the case.
 So, with the additional charges Phelps had on his plate, the closest scenario I can find to my accident is the one I briefly mentioned in my post 21 Years And Counting.

 Three years ago an individual by the name of Aleksandar Apostolovic led officers of the Westminster police department on a pursuit where he rammed a minivan killing a 12-year-old girl.
 Apostolovic fled the scene of the accident and was arrested several hours later making the situation very similar to mine.
-Apostolovic has not been tried yet because he pleaded not-guilty, but he was booked on many of the same charges Phelps was and is looking at a jail sentence of 30 years to life.
+Apostolovic has not been tried yet (at least I could not find anything) because he pleaded not-guilty, but he was booked on many of the same charges Phelps was and is looking at a jail sentence of 30 years to life.
 For the instance of this post, let us assume Apostolovic gets the lesser sentence — 30 years in prison.

 Since this incident is remarkably similar to mine (minus me not getting killed), what I am about to say may sound very negative and depressing, but please do not take it that way, I am just stating the facts.
 So, because a nurse happened to witness my accident and gave me mouth to mouth until the paramedics arrived — literally saving my life — Phelps’ sentence was cut by 27 years.
 What this ultimately means is me being the “law-abiding citizen” who was an “innocent victim” and suffered a catastrophic injury, I have served a longer sentence than Phelps has and will continue to until the day I die.